-Thus to reach that 200 hours threshold to meet the commercial pilot license requirement, you need to build additional 90 hours.
+Thus, to reach that 200-hour threshold to meet the commercial pilot license requirement, you need to build an additional 90 hours.

-At this stage, it’s not only about building the additional ninety hours.
+It’s not only about building the additional ninety hours at this stage.
 To get a commercial pilot license, you must learn several advanced maneuvers and undergo uncompromising training.